jonmosco/kube-ps1/README.md

 kubeoff -g : turn off kube-ps1 status globally
 ```

+### Direnv Integration

+If you only want to show the ps1 only when working in a specific directory while using a `.envrc` file from [direnv](https://github.com/direnv/direnv) disable it globally with `kubeoff -g`.
+However setting the `kubeon` cmd in `.envrc` will not work, because it is a shell function.
+The solution for this problem is simply setting `export KUBE_PS1_ENABLED=on`.

 ## Symbol

 The default symbols are UTF8 and should work with most fonts.
 If you want to use the Kubernetes and OpenShift